 A membrane that surrounds an organelle may be a single layer, or two layers, referred to as a double membrane.
 Organelles that have double membranes include the nucleus, mitochondria, and chloroplasts.
 Organelles that have a single membrane include lysosomes and the Golgi apparatus, sometimes called the Golgi body.

 The eukaryotic intracellular organelle membranes are also often a site of chemical reactions.
 The rough endoplasmic reticulum (RER) is one such example, with ribosomes embedded in its membrane to carry out protein synthesis.
-This makes the RER appear “rough” in contrast to the smooth endoplasmic reticulum (SER), which also has a double membrane but no ribosomes.
+This makes the RER appear “rough” in contrast to the smooth endoplasmic reticulum (SER), which has no ribosomes.
+Both RER and SER have a single membrane.
 The inner membrane of mitochondria and membranes of chloroplasts are the sites of aerobic respiration and some reactions in photosynthesis respectively.

 Example 1: Identifying Organelles with Membranes and Describing Their Function